tangshuang/react-tyshemo/README.md

 })

 function MyComponent(props) {
-  const store = useGlobal('my-store') // if 'my-store' is not registed by `use`, you will get `undefined` }
+  const store = useGlobalStore('my-store') // if 'my-store' is not registed by `use`, you will get `undefined` }
 ```

-It is NOT recommended to use `useGlobal` directly, this make code dispersed, you may not know where was a store registered.
+It is NOT recommended to use `useGlobalStore` directly, this make code dispersed, you may not know where was a store registered.
 It is best to use `connect`.

 ## Mutable State